Bees and Butterflies Love Verbena bonariensis

 Where to site Verbena bonariensis

 Verbena bonariensis looks wonderful in a flower border, especially among other cottage garden flowers.
-You can grow it toward the back, or plant it in a large swathe at the front.
+You can grow it toward the back, or plant it in a large swathe at the front of the border.

 2 butterflies feeding on Verbena bonariensis - a Comma butterfly on the right - and <I>Polygonia c-album</I> (a white butterfly species) on the left.Comma butterfly (right) - Polygonia c-album (white butterfly species on the left).